Investing term

 The risk that one company you own goes to zero or close to it — independent of the broader market.

-Single-stock risk is the danger that one company you own suffers a disaster — fraud, bankruptcy, a shattered business model — independent of the broader market.
-Unlike market risk, it can't be reasoned away; any individual company can go to zero.
-Diversification is the only real defense, which is why concentrating heavily in one stock (often an employer's) is so perilous.
+Single-stock risk is the danger that one company you own suffers a disaster — fraud, bankruptcy, a shattered business model, a failed drug trial — independent of the broader market.
+Unlike market risk, which affects everything at once, this is specific to one company, and it can send a stock to zero even while the rest of the market is fine.

 For example